German-Cobian/CLI-Blog-App/README.md

 * Install dependencies by running `bundle install`
 * Migrate the database to your environment by running `rails db:migrate`
 * Execute rails console to load the development environment by running `rails console` or `rails c` for short.
-* Run `User.all` to see all the users in the database
-* (optional: play around with the console by adding post and also comments for each post under various users)
+* Play around with the console by adding users, and then posts and also comments for each post under various users
-* End the rails console environment by running `exit(1)`
+* End the rails console environment by running `exit`

 ### Usage